MaximoVincente/reading-notes/README.md

    - **Note:** To go back another directory just add another **dot "."
 (E.g., Go back one directory: cd..
 Go back two directories: cd...)**
 - **Tree:** To view tree
 - **code .:** Open VS Code
+- Install homebrew on terminal
+-
+- Make sure to install the following commands in your terminal:
+   - code
+   - git
+      - Configure Git and Github
+      - setup GitHub for authentication
+   - node
+   - npm
+   - eslint
+   - tree
 - Using VS Code is more interactive, and less room for error.
 Prior to using VS Code, ensure to have all the appropriate extensions.
+   - VS Extensions include: liveserver
+      - ESLint
+      - markdownlint
+      - editorconfig
+      - HTML Preview
+      - Thunder Client